Dance is the hidden language of the soul of the body!

 She performs a sequence (Korvai) to the rhythm of the beats of the drums of any Carnatic melody, presenting the combination of music, rhythm, and movements.

-The next stage of the dance performance, adds words (Shabdam) to the dance.
+The next stage of the classical dance performance, adds words (Shabdam) to the dance.

 Short compositions with words and meaning, in a spectrum of moods presented by the dancer, the vocalists, and the musical team.